 Brain Injury Statistics

-At Bolt Burdon Kemp, our deep understanding of brain injuries gives us an insight into the severe injuries and challenges that affect brain injured people in the UK.
+At Bolt Burdon Kemp, our deep understanding of brain injuries gives us an insight into the challenges that affect those involved in our brain injury cases.

 The brain controls everything that we do and every aspect of who we are as a person.